Skip to main content

 5. Enter a memorable Token description.

-6. Select the user checkbox.
+6. Select user.

 7. Select Generate token.